On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: New Proposed Concept

 By substituting Eqs.~\ref{eq:J},~\ref{eq:L}, and~\ref{eq:M} into Eq.~\ref{eq:K} and completing the integral for the ring configuration shown in Fig.~\ref{fig:ring_schematics}, we arrive at the following expressions for the spin rotation components:

 The quantity $\omega_M^n$ in Eqs.~\ref{eq:N} and~\ref{eq:P} stands for

-where $n=1,2$ specifies the electron Lorentz energy factor $\gamma_n$ in the two different energy regions.
+where $n=1$, 2 specifies the electron Lorentz energy factor $\gamma_n$ in the two different energy regions.
 The physical meaning of $\omega_M^n$ is the spin precession due to MDM per unit orbital angle in transverse electric field.

 The magnitude of the spin rotation due to EDM in one turn can be obtained from Eqs.~\ref{eq:N}--\ref{eq:P} as:

 We assume that, at the start of integration in Eq.~\ref{eq:K}, the spin frame is aligned with the accelerator and lab frames.
 Since the spin frame returns to its initial orientation after each turn around the orbit, it always coincides with the accelerator and lab reference frames at the start point.
 Therefore, the spin rotation components given by Eqs.~\ref{eq:N}--\ref{eq:P} and~\ref{eq:R} are the same in all three reference frames.